 If you’re looking for something more upmarket you may end up at Nusa Dua - where several big hotel chains and the most well-known golf course are located – or perhaps Jimbaran bay with its high-end resorts.

-If you have the time, you may want to venture further afield, taking in the scenery in and around the mountain arts colony of Ubud, dive the wreck of the USS Liberty in Tulamben or experience sunrise from the top of one of Bali’s highest volcanoes.
+If you have the time, you may want to venture further afield, taking in the scenery in and around the mountain arts colony of Ubud, dive the wreck of the USS Liberty in Tulamben or experience the sunrise of a lifetime from the top of one of Bali’s highest volcanoes towards Amed.

 BEST PLACES TO VISIT IN BALI

 Ubud – Located in the southern hills of Bali and surrounded by lush rice terraces, Ubud is one of the island’s most talked about spots.
 Ubud is home to the island’s thriving arts scene as well as being recognized as a centre for rest and relaxation.
 There’s plenty of reasonably priced guesthouses and hotels as well as several well-appointed spa resorts.
 This is the place to see a kecak or other traditional dance, browse the art market for local handicrafts, or just chill out.

 Renowned as the cultural centre of Bali, the warm and welcoming atmosphere of this town makes it easy to immerse yourself in Balinese life, whilst the surrounding countryside affords great opportunities for exploring on foot.
 And if you don’t have time to join one of the professionally run cooking classes, make sure you at least enjoy some great food at one of the many world-class restaurants.